Trusting the Sovereignty of God

 Dannah Gresh: Fern Nichols founder of Moms in Prayer International describes what their prayer meetings are like.

 Fern Nichols: We gather together.
-We pick up one child at a time, and we all bring that child to Jesus, whatever the need is, and then we leave with expectant anticipation that God is going to do a miracle, leaving that to His timing—that’s the hard part because we want to go home and see it immediately changed, but that’s not the way it is.
-It is a privilege to pick up the corner of a mat of another mom’s child and bring that child to Jesus with them.
+We pick up one child at a time, and we all bring that child to Jesus, whatever the need is, and then we leave with expecting anticipation that God is going to do a miracle, leaving that to His timing—that's the hard part because we want to go home and see it immediately changed, but that's not the way it is.
+It is a privilege to pick up the corner of a mat of another mom's child and bring that child to Jesus with them.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of Surrender: The Heart God Controls, for Tuesday, June 18, 2024.
+Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of Surrender: The Heart God Controls , for Tuesday, June 18, 2024.
 I'm Dannah Gresh.

-Today we’re going to be talking about an important and practical topic—one that hits a lot of women in a tender place.
-You’ll hear Nancy have a truly riveting conversation about praying for your children, especially prodigals.
-As you listen, remember the power of your prayers to be part of bringing about God’s will in the lives of these kids.
+Today we're going to be talking about an important and practical topic—one that hits a lot of women in a tender place.
+You'll hear Nancy have a truly riveting conversation about praying for your children, especially prodigals.
+As you listen, remember the power of your prayers to be part of bringing about God's will into the lives of these kids.

-This is a classic conversation from our archives between Nancy and the founder of Moms in Prayer International, Fern Nichols.
-They were joined by Marlae Gritter, who served as that ministry’s Executive Vice-President and Director of Global Advancement.
-When they recorded this conversation, their organization was called Moms in Touch International, and you’ll hear them refer to it that way in the interview.
+This is a classic conversation from our archives between Nancy and the founder of Moms in Prayer International , Fern Nichols.
+They were joined by Marlae Gritter, who served as that ministry's Executive Vice-President and Director of Global Advancement.
+When they recorded this conversation, their organization was called Moms in Touch International, and you'll hear them refer to it that way in the interview.
 Yesterday, we heard Nancy talking with these two moms about the joy they felt when their children surrendered their lives to the Lord after a long period of prayer and waiting.

 Nancy: Say a word to the mom who is listening right now who says, “Well, that's nice, your kids came back, but I'm still in the waiting room, and it's hard, and I don't see any change.
 I don’t see anything happening.”
 Just a word of encouragement to what I know is not just one mom, but a lot of moms in that place right now.

-Fern: The first thing that comes to my mind is fall into the safety net of God’s sovereignty.
-When you’re feeling like you’re sinking in all the things that Satan wants to discourage you with, fall into God’s . . . you are doing what is right: you’re loving the child, you’re praying for the child—fall into God’s safety net of sovereignty.
+Fern: The first thing that comes to my mind is fall into the safety net of God's sovereignty .
+When you're feeling like you're sinking in all the things that Satan wants to discourage you with, fall into God's. . . you are doing what is right: you're loving the child, you're praying for the child—fall into God's safety net of sovereignty.

 I think that's what Moms in Touch has helped us all so much with is learning those names of God, not only learning them, but living them out.
 God says, “I am sovereign.”
 God says, “I am faithful.
 I am omnipotent.”
 It might not be until eternity.
 I think you just have to go there because what will happen is, it will affect your prayer life.
 So you need to fall, I think, into the sovereignty of that sovereign net, or any name of God that will keep you strong in this time of testing.
 It's a time of testing.
 “Will you trust Me?”
 Will you trust the God you know?
 If you will trust the God you know, you will be at peace.